andreluong/Tetris/README.md

 | --- | --- |
 | ![Mute Music Off](assets/image/muteMusicOff.png) ![Mute Music On](assets/image/muteMusicOn.png) | Stop/resume the music |
 | ![Pause Off](assets/image/pauseOff.png) ![Pause On](assets/image/pauseOn.png) | Pause/unpause the game

+When the game is over, press any key (apart from 'p', 'm', 'r') to restart.

 ## Setup
 1. Clone the repo: